Last Updated on December 8, 2023 by Sharon Advik

 In-camera video editing is also an option; users may choose where their movies are saved when they record them.

-When it comes to recording sound, either the stereo microphone built into the camera itself or the interface provided for using an external stereo microphone as an option can be utilized.
+When it comes to recording sound, the stereo microphone built into the camera itself or the interface provided for using an external stereo microphone can be utilized.

-In addition to having the opportunity to hear audio through the headphone output, the sound levels can be modified within a range of 20 levels before and during the recording.
+In addition to having the opportunity to hear audio through the headphone output, the sound levels can be modified within a range of 20 stations before and during the recording.

 51-Point Advanced Multi-CAM 3500FX II AF Sensor: